Embracing Discrete Search: A Reasonable Approach to Causal Structure Learning: Discussion

 \section{Discussion}

-We introduce FLOP, a fast and effective discrete search method for learning the graph structure of linear ANMs.
-Appendix~\ref{appendix:further:benchmarks} adds further simulations, including uniform noise, unstandardized data, based on an adaptation of the Onion method~\citep{andrews2024better}, and real-world networks from bnlearn~\citep{scutari2010learning}.
+In score-based causal discovery, two questions arise: (1) Is the true graph score-optimal? and (2) Can we find a score-optimal graph?
+Here we introduce FLOP, an efficient discrete optimization algorithm to search for graphs minimizing the Gaussian BIC score.
+Indeed, when the true graph of a linear ANM has the globally optimal Gaussian BIC, FLOP typically recovers this graph or outputs one very close to it.
+This is further supported by simulations in Appendix~\ref{appendix:further:benchmarks} including uniform noise, unstandardized data, data based on an adaptation of the Onion method~\citep{andrews2024better}, and real-world networks from bnlearn~\citep{scutari2010learning}.
 Across these settings, FLOP attains state-of-the-art accuracy, typically achieving better BIC and lower SHD in a fraction of the run-time of competing methods.
+When assumptions are violated (Appendix~\ref{subsection:nonlinear}-\ref{subsection:sachs}) or sample sizes are too small for asymptotic guarantees to hold (Appendix~\ref{subsection:dense} and Figure~\ref{figure:pathfinder} in Appendix~\ref{subsection:bnlearn}), FLOP still optimizes the Gaussian BIC as intended and finds graphs with better BIC score than the ground truth, but graph recovery suffers because the scoring criterion does not identify the true graph.

-These results warrant a renewed look at discrete methods for causal structure learning.
-FLOP makes the link between accuracy and speed explicit: Faster moves enable more search, and more search finds better-scoring graphs.
-Increasing the ILS budget improves results.
-These findings also recalibrate what is considered hard.
-ER graphs with 50 nodes and about 200 edges are often presented as challenging, yet for linear ANMs order-based discrete search solves them reliably and quickly.
-On widely used linear benchmarks, optimizing the BIC is not the bottleneck; it is largely solved.
+These results highlight that it is reasonable to revisit and embrace discrete search for causal structure learning.
+FLOP often finds graphs that are score-optimal or score better than the target graph and makes the link between accuracy and speed explicit: A computationally efficient search permits more exploration through iterated local search and that leads to better-scoring graphs.
+Our findings also recalibrate what is considered hard.
+First, ER graphs with 50 nodes and about 200 edges are often presented as challenging, yet for linear ANMs order-based discrete search solves them reliably and quickly.
+Second, on widely used linear benchmarks, the discrete optimization of the Gaussian BIC is feasible, not a bottleneck, and often more efficient and reliable than other optimization methods.
+Instead, key challenges in causal discovery lie in designing and selecting appropriate scoring criteria that identify the true graph as score-optimal not only asymptotically but with high probability also on finite samples.

-Thus, in the context of simulation studies, these results suggest that it is reasonable to: a)~revisit and embrace discrete search since it can be fast and accurate, b)~run exact search when possible, c)~evaluate whether the learned graph scores better than the target graph and the used score thus does not identify the target graph on finite samples, d)~treat compute budget as hyperparameter and speed up search to spend compute on searching more, e)~focus away from void consistency guarantees, which effectively can be obtained by running PC or GES in parallel to any score-based structure learner, f)~instead study potential alternative guarantees more capable of discriminating between algorithms in terms of finite-sample performance.

 At the same time, advancing causal discovery in practice remains difficult even on small graphs, since the ground truth is rarely known and assumptions are violated.
 It has been feasible for decades to find a global BIC optimum with exact exponential-time search up to roughly 30 variables~\citep{koivisto2004exact,silander2006simple}.
 FLOP extends strong BIC optimization to substantially larger graphs, but that does not make the practical problems go away.
 Our work shifts the attention away from inflated combinatorial hardness rhetoric and from a misattributed gap between asymptotic theory and observed finite-sample performance, toward the immense challenges causal discovery faces outside of synthetic benchmarks~\citep{reisach2021beware,gobler2024texttt,mogensen2024causal,brouillard2025landscape,gamella2025causal,gururaghavendran2025can,jorgensen2025causal}.